 Near the ECE office on the 3rd floor of MEB you'll find some lockers with slots in the doors.
 Drop your homework in the ECE 3600 locker by 5:00 p.m. of the due date.
 I will accept some late homework for some credit.
 Bring it directly to me, and don't do it habitually.
 Solutions will be posted in a glass case, also near the office.
-Graded homework, lab notebooks and exams will be returned to your mailbox unless you have not signed a permission slip.
-In that case come see me.
+Graded homework, lab notebooks and exams will be returned to your normal mailbox in MEB 3269 if you've signed and returned a release form.
+Otherwise your material will be in the locked file drawer and you will have to ask for it and show an ID.